 You see, "gentle parenting" has turned into a marketing buzz phrase that, in many cases, is neither descriptive nor accurate.
 After having wasted hours on Pinterest last week looking for gentle parenting articles to share with my readers, I realized just how liberally people are using the term.
 The same is true for its nomenclature siblings: positive parenting, positive discipline, and conscious parenting, among others.

-Once we dilute it so much that it refers to almost anything we want to “accomplish” as a parent, it becomes meaningless.
+Once we dilute the "gentle parenting" term so much that it refers to almost anything we want to "accomplish" as a parent, it becomes meaningless.

 Spend three minutes on most social media and you'll find things like:

 In short, I don't trust an article, book, or well-meaning friend who says something is "gentle" if it isn't in sync with what positive parenting really is.

 I don't know a decent parent anywhere who doesn't want to be gentle with his or her children.
 We all have good intentions.

 Skydiving, gambling, and motorcycle riding aside (and with respect to those who do those things without baby present), there are a few telltale signs that you've found the "real deal" when doing your positive parenting research.
 I've boiled them down to the basics that I keep in mind as a parent and educator.

 I once joked on my Facebook page that I'd written the shortest parenting book ever.
 It included only a single question parents can ask themselves when deciding how to handle something with a child: "Am I being kind?"

 In all seriousness, this really sums it up.
 What's the kindest response you can have to any given situation?